 Whip those in, then mix in some creamy peanut butter, until you get a smooth mixture that looks like this:

-Finally, add the dry ingredients to the wet, and mix until the flour just disappears:
+To finish the dough, add the dry ingredients to the wet, and mix until the flour just disappears:

 - 7.5 ounces by weight all purpose flour (1.5 cups measured)